AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Like other startups I have been a part of, I joined this one early in the company's life before the founders built the leadership team.
 From the beginning, I openly raised things I disagreed with or thought could be better.

-I feel that as the company grew, leadership became increasingly uncomfortable with my standing up for my principles.
+I feel that as new leaders joined the company, they became increasingly uncomfortable with my standing up for my principles.
 Leadership might have been threatened by my discussions in internal forums around things I felt were incorrect, as they probably felt called out.
-It's possible that advocating for things like pay transparency and disagreeing with mandatory in-office days, etc., is what put the final nail in the coffin.
+It's possible that disagreeing with mandatory in-office days, advocating for pay transparency etc., is what put the final nail in the coffin.

-Since there was no issue with my performance, with the decision to announce layoffs, they found an easy way to get me to leave.
+Since I am not in a country with at-will employment and there was no issue with my performance, I feel that with the decision to announce layoffs, my detractors found an easy way to force me to leave.

-_I am not in a country with at-will employment(like the USA), so it's not easy to fire people here unless it's for serious misconduct.
-Even with layoffs there is a consultation period with the impacted people before (officially) finalising the decision._

 ## It worked out in the end

 Everything worked out for me in the end.

 I got a month of severance.
 I also had many annual leaves left over, which got paid out.
 After I raised my concerns with the founders, they also vested the 25% of my options.
-The company also allowed us to keep access to slack/email for a few days so that we could say our goodbyes.

-I landed a job almost immediately but took a month to unwind before starting the new position. _Previously, the time for getting a new job has varied from 1 to 6 months, so this was a pleasant surprise._
+I took a few days to process my feelings before starting the job hunt.
+Luckily, I landed a job almost immediately once I started looking but I took a month to unwind before starting the new position.

+_Previously, the time for getting a new job has varied from 1 to 6 months, so this was a pleasant surprise._

-Nearly all the companies I had worked with previously reached out to see if I wanted to come back, which signals that I was doing something right when I was there.
+Nearly all the companies I had worked with previously, reached out to see if I wanted to come back.
+This was a great signal that I was doing something right when I was there.
 I had also been [interviewing when I didn't need a job](https://www.ankursheel.com/blog/interview-happy-job), so I could reinitiate talks with some of those companies.

-## Some Unsolicited Advice
+## Lessons Learned

 - Have a layoff fund, so you have some runway and can ensure the next job is not just a rebound.
 - Every couple of months, update your resume, so you are not scrambling to remember what you did in case of an unplanned exit.